Does your Android have NFC? Learn how to activate it

-NFC or Near Field Communication is a close-range communication standard that is widespread in modern smartphones and tablets.
-If you have a device with Android, you may want to use NFC to connect your smartphone to a wireless speaker or to make contactless payments.
-No matter what you want to do using NFC, here is how to check whether you have NFC on your Android device, and how to enable or disable NFC:
+NFC or Near Field Communication is a wireless communication standard that allows the devices that support it to transfer data between them over a distance of 4 cm or less.
+If you have an Android smartphone, you can use NFC to connect your smartphone to a wireless speaker, to make contactless payments, or to share data with other devices.
+Regardless of how you plan to use it, here's how to check if NFC is available on your Android and how to enable it:

-This method is the fastest, and it works the same on all Android smartphones and tablets.
-First, open the Settings app.
-Then, in the search field on the top, type and search for the word "nfc."
+The fastest and easiest method is to open Settings and then search for "nfc" in the field at the top.
 If Android returns a search result like NFC or Near Field Communication, then NFC is available on your Android smartphone or tablet.

 You can also manually look for NFC in your Android's Settings.